 Wear Personal Protective Equipment – some people may experience allergic reactions when handling bug sprays.
 Wear a mask, long-sleeve shirt, gloves, pants, and goggles.

-Do Not Use Bug Juice on pests which harbor or may carry human diseases such as mosquitoes, ticks, fleas and other insects.
+Do Not Use Bug Juice on pests that harbor or may carry human diseases such as mosquitoes, ticks, fleas, and other insects.

 Do Not Use A Bug Juice Pesticide on crops unless the crops are being seriously attacked.
 You want to maintain a natural balance between having a few pests and insects which feed on the pests.